Prime geodesic: Technical background

-We briefly present some facts from hyperbolic geometry which are helpful in understanding prime geodesics.
+This section presents some facts from hyperbolic geometry that are helpful in understanding prime geodesics.

 Hyperbolic isometries

-Consider the Poincaré half-plane model H of 2-dimensional hyperbolic geometry.
-Given a Fuchsian group, that is, a discrete subgroup Γ of PSL(2, R), Γ acts on H via linear fractional transformation.
-Each element of PSL(2, R) in fact defines an isometry of H, so Γ is a group of isometries of H.
+In the Poincaré half-plane model H of 2-dimensional hyperbolic geometry, a Fuchsian group – that is, a discrete subgroup Γ of PSL(2, R) – acts on H via linear fractional transformation.
+Each element of PSL(2, R) defines an isometry of H, so Γ is a group of isometries of H.

 There are then 3 types of transformation: hyperbolic, elliptic, and parabolic.
-(The loxodromic transformations are not present because we are working with real numbers.)
+(The loxodromic transformations are not present because only real numbers are involved.)
 Then an element γ of Γ has 2 distinct real fixed points if and only if γ is hyperbolic.
 See Classification of isometries and Fixed points of isometries for more details.

 Closed geodesics

-Now consider the quotient surface M=Γ\H. The following description refers to the upper half-plane model of the hyperbolic plane.
-This is a hyperbolic surface, in fact, a Riemann surface.
-Each hyperbolic element h of Γ determines a closed geodesic of Γ\H: first, by connecting the geodesic semicircle joining the fixed points of h, we get a geodesic on H called the axis of h, and by projecting this geodesic to M, we get a geodesic on Γ\H.
+The quotient surface M=Γ\H, using the upper half-plane model of the hyperbolic plane, is a hyperbolic surface – in fact, a Riemann surface.
+Each hyperbolic element h of Γ determines a closed geodesic of M: first, the geodesic semicircle joining the fixed points of h forms the axis of h, which projects to a geodesic on M.

 This geodesic is closed because 2 points which are in the same orbit under the action of Γ project to the same point on the quotient, by definition.

 It can be shown that this gives a 1-1 correspondence between closed geodesics on Γ\H and hyperbolic conjugacy classes in Γ. The prime geodesics are then those geodesics that trace out their image exactly once — algebraically, they correspond to primitive hyperbolic conjugacy classes, that is, conjugacy classes {γ} such that γ cannot be written as a nontrivial power of another element of Γ.